The Clone Wars, Season 4, Episode 16: Friends and Enemies

 Just so I’m clear, here, Star Wars: what is the actual deal with these two?
 (Not that; this time it’s a real question.)
 How come Obi-Wan can be like RIGHT IN HIS ACTUAL FACE RIGHT NOW and Anakin basically has to have it transcribed to him what’s going on even though he even notes that he felt a connection, but 20+ years from now when they haven’t seen each other in ages and Anakin’s gone Full Darksider, all Obi-Wan has to do is be in his general vicinity and Vader’s immediately like “YEP OBI-WAN’S HERE AND HE’S DEFINITELY NOT DEAD, EVERYONE.”
 I don’t understand.
 If anything I’d assume he’d be BETTER at Obi-Wan Detection at this point in the timeline.

-I suppose this is all meant to show that Anakin was willing to overlook whatever he’d sensed before, because he trusted the Jedi to not be the kind of people that would lie to him about his best friend being murdered.
+I suppose this is all meant to show that Anakin was willing to overlook whatever he’d sensed before, because he trusted Obi-Wan not to do something extra like fake his own death.
 Well, live and learn, Skywalker.
 Live and learn.

 As he comes to, Anakin tells Ahsoka he knows Obi-Wan is alive now, and that they’re going to need to get to the bottom of all this shadiness.
 The iris wipe shows us out as Ahsoka helps Anakin to his feet.